 Is it cheaper to insure an old car?

-Yes, most older cars are cheaper to insure than their modern counterparts.
-As vehicles depreciate, so do the potential insurance benefits in the event of an accident.
+Yes, older cars are usually cheaper to insure than their modern counterparts.
+As vehicles become older, the potential insurance benefits in the event of an accident will also gets reduced.
 However, many vintage cars or collector cars do not fall into this category.

 Should I insure a 15-year-old car with full coverage?

-Having comprehensive coverage on an older automobile is a waste of money most of the time.
-After an accident, you will most likely receive the car’s actual cash value, which is usually not much more than the premium.
+Having comprehensive coverage on an older automobile is usually a waste of money.
+If your car got damaged in an accident, you will usually get the car’s actual cash value, which is usually not much more than the premium.

 Is it possible to get full coverage for a vintage car?